Zaid-Ajaj/the-elmish-book/chapters/scaling/routing.md

 cd src
 dotnet add package Feliz.Router
 ```
-After you have installed it, we can start implementing the snippet above. `Feliz.Router` chooses to work with the URL *segments*, not the entire raw URL.
-It might be not obvious at first but it makes parsing the individual parts really easy.
-The package parses a URL into segments which are represented by a list of strings:
+After you have installed it, we can start implementing the sample application.
+While writing `Feliz.Router`, I realized that the user is actually more interested to work with the URL *segments*, instead of the entire raw URL.
+It might be not obvious at first but it makes parsing the individual parts really easy, especially when pattern matching against them.
+The package parses the URL into cleaned segments which are represented by a list of strings:
 ```bash
 Url "/" -> Segments [ ]
 Url "/about" -> Segments [ "about" ]